joaocprofile/delphi-components/tdi/README.md

-TDI - Tabbed Document Interface
+﻿TDI - Tabbed Document Interface

 is the interface popularly known as tabbed browsing.
 This pattern allows multiple child windows to be created within the main application screen.